 In fact, the reason why you’re probably considering a new business credit card is probably that your current one is outdated and has weak purchase rewards.

-With Expanded Buying Power you can spend beyond your credit limit* to make bigger purchases for your business plus earn cash back on those purchases too.
+The American Express Blue Business Cash™ Card also comes with Expanded Buying Power.
+This means you can spend beyond your credit limit to make bigger purchases for your business plus earn cash back on those purchases too.

 Chase Ink Cash